aptech/docs/docs/CR-xlsWriteM.rst

     // from cell 'A1' to 'B3'
     ret = xlsWriteM(x, "myfile.xlsx");

-'*myfile.xlsx*'is saved in your current working directory.
+':file:`myfile.xlsx`'is saved in your current working directory.
 You can find your current working directory in the main tool bar (in the top of GAUSS).

 Write To a Range